 Dr Edward Sugden

-Lecturer in American Literature
+Senior Lecturer in American Studies

 - American literature in the long nineteenth century

-- Theories of space, time, and history
+- Theories of time, space, and politics

 - Minoritarian and multilingual America